BarisYapici/web_crawler_html/README.md

     ```
 The cleaned text files will be saved in a designated directory (e.g., `cleaned_text`), maintaining the same base filenames with a `.txt` extension.

-4. **Filter Content**

-   Use the `filter_keywords.py` script to classify the cleaned text files as relevant or irrelevant based on specified keywords:
-    ```
-    python filter_keywords.py
-    ```
-- Relevant files will be moved to a `relevant` directory.
-   - Irrelevant files will be moved to an `irrelevant` directory.
-   - The script will output the classification results and summary counts.

 ## Configuration